sam-hosseini/freelancing-in-finland/README.md

 **How much?** ~370€ for online registration.
 It's a business cost.
-Later, when your company is registered and accounting and bank account are setup, you can claim this ~370€ back from the company as you paid this money from your *personal* bank account even though it was a *business* cost.
+Later, when your company is registered and accounting and bank account are set up, you can claim this ~370€ back from the company as you paid this money from your *personal* bank account even though it was a *business* cost.

 **What is the role of Business Information System?**